 When Multiple Elements Have the Same Class Name

-Doing such things, it’s better to find out another alternative method because there are more chances of getting errors in this process.
+Doing such things, it’s better to find another alternative method because there are more chances of getting errors in this process.

 package com.selenium.practice.locator; import java.util.List; import org.openqa.selenium.By; import org.openqa.selenium.WebDriver; import org.openqa.selenium.WebElement; import org.openqa.selenium.chrome.ChromeDriver; public class MultipleElement_SameClassName { public static void main(String[] args) throws InterruptedException { WebDriver driver; System.setProperty("webdriver.chrome.driver","Path Of Browser Driver"); driver=new ChromeDriver(); driver.manage().window().maximize(); driver.get("https://softwaretestingo.blogspot.com/2020/08/multiple-element-have-same-classname.html"); Thread.sleep(10000); List<WebElement> list=driver.findElements(By.className("inputtext")); int size=list.size(); System.out.println("There are "+size+" elements which have the same class name"); list.get(0).sendKeys("SoftwareTestingo"); list.get(1).sendKeys("Admin"); list.get(2).sendKeys("Selenium"); Thread.sleep(5000); driver.findElement(By.id("submitbtn")).click(); } }